Find the answers to some of our most commonly asked questions by selecting a category below.

 The maximum allowed weight is 14,000 lbs due to safety concerns.
-If the container weighs more than 14,000 lbs, the container will be off-loaded at the customer’s expense.
+If the debris box weighs more than 14,000 lbs, the container will be off-loaded at the customer’s expense.
 Materials such as dirt, concrete, bricks or other heavy materials add tremendous bulk and weight to the container.

 View Bills Online

 You will need your account number and the phone number on your account to register.
 This information is provided in the service guide you receive in December, or you can call customer service.

 Click the login button at the top of any page.
 You can use your Recology CleanScapes account to: